synw/django-instant/docs/src/usage.rst

    from instant import broadcast

    # fire an event on the public channel
-   broadcast(message='Hello world', event_class="infos")
+   broadcast(message='Hello world', event_class="infos", channel="public")

    # send an instant debug message during development
    broadcast("Something happened somewhere in the code", event_class='debug')

 The only required parameter is ``message``.

+**Note**: if no channel is provided the events are broadcasted to the default public channel.

 Direct broadcast of events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Got to /instant/ as superuser and use the form to broadcast a message to the public channel.

-By default the sent messages pops up on the top-right corner of the page.
+By default the sent messages pop up on the top-right corner of the page.
 The next section will describe how to
 customize the handlers on the client side according to the event class.